 Air conditioners contain the condenser and are typically set outside the home.
 One of the most common confusions with air conditioners is that they cool the existing air in your home.
-Air conditioners actually take heat from inside your home through a number of components in your system and expel it outside.
+Air conditioners actually take heat from inside your home through a number of parts in your system and expel it outside.
 The removal of heat is what makes the air feel cool, not the addition of cold air.

 Understanding all of your home’s heating and cooling components for the Cleveland climate is probably a little impractical, but there are a couple things that can be helpful to you as a homeowner.
-If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the pros at Service Experts a call at 440-252-1375 or set up a free appointment online today.
+If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the experts at Service Experts a call at 440-252-1375 or set up a free appointment online today.